MatijaMosunic/GoogleCapstoneProject/README.md

-2) Bike trips with no start station name, id and a starting latitude of less than four characters.
+2) A bike trip with a missing start or end station, no station name, id and latitudes of less five characters or less.
 Correct latitudes and longitudes are comprised of 2 numbers and at least four numbers following the decimal point;

 3)